-If you’re a practising business analyst who’s working at a full-time permanent job right now and you’re considering going freelance.
+If you’re a practicing business analyst who’s working at a full-time permanent job right now and you’re considering going freelance.
 This video is for you and going freelance basically means that instead of having a full-time permanent job what you do is you take on jobs on a contract basis that lasts a certain amount of time and you’ll have no employment relationship with the employer.
-So your employer is basically hiring you like a vendor instead of hiring you like an employee.
+So your employer is basically hiring you as a vendor instead of hiring you as an employee.
 And from an employer’s perspective, there’s a huge difference.

 Stability of Work (Freelancer, Contractor, Consultant)

 Let’s talk about pay.
 All right.
 So.
-When you look at an hourly rate of a business analysts and you try to convert your own full-time permanent salary into an hourly rate.
+When you look at the hourly rate of a business analyst and you try to convert your own full-time permanent salary into an hourly rate.

 So it will cover your significant other.
 It will oftentimes cover your children.
 And that is again another thing that as a freelancer you just don’t have you have to take the money out of the pay that you’re making and you have to purchase your own health insurance.

 Life insurance is another one.
-Right.
-Are you Are you have your life insurance.
 That’s another thing that you basically get to think about that as a full-time employee you wouldn’t have to think about because it’s just oftentimes, it’s just there right when it comes to retirement savings.